nanocloudx/nanocloudx/README.md

 - 2022-present
   - [Delight Ventures, Inc.](https://www.delight-ventures.com/en/)
   - Technical support for startup entrepreneurs
-    - Responsible for all development in the early years startups
+    - Responsible for all development in the early stage startups
     - I supported the launch of 3 startups and led initial product development
   - Use whatever technology is available
 - 2020-2021